-Upon completion of the entire course as outlined herein, the student will receive a Certificate of Completion.
-At that time, graduates are eligible to apply for a license from New York State Department of State, Division of Licensing Services.
+Upon completion of the entire course as outlined herein, the student will receive a Certificate of Completion, if applicable.
+The New York State Department of State Division of Licensing Services will then issue the graduate a temporary license upon submission of the New York State Application.
+A temporary license will not permit the holder to operate a salon.
+A separate salon license must be obtained.

-New York State has an on-line application process for licensure.
+New York State has an online application process for licensure.
 Continental will assist students with this process.
 The following fees are included with tuition and paid by Continental (one time only).
 Additional fees, beyond the initial application(s) are the responsibility of the student.